There will not be a Zombie Syndrome event in 2018.

 Thank you for your continued support of The Virtual Stage!
-We wish you all a happy fall!

 Please follow our website and social media channels for more information regarding our upcoming productions.

 No!
 This year's mission is completely new!
 In fact, every year the mission will be a 'stand alone' piece, though in the same world as previous years.
 As such, people who didn't go previously will still completely enjoy this mission; they will be briefed on all information that is required.